kStoko23/eCommerce-admin-dashboard/README.md

 For the database I chose PostgreSQL, since I feel pretty good with relational databases and it's open source.

-On the frontend I opted for React - again I want to learn new stuff, it being very popular is another plus.
+On the frontend I opted for Agnular - again I want to learn new stuff, it being very popular is another plus.

 Went with Typescript, since I mainly used strongly typed languages and feel better using them.